 The defense of the Estrogen Exclusion Act is so important to the island’s residents that feelings of fear and resentment gripped Mount Athos when Greece agreed to join the European Union’s border-free Schengen Area.
 The monks, convinced that the move would let Europe strong-arm Greece into complying with gender equality legislation, declared it the work of Satan.
 Today, construction cranes line the skies around Mount Athos, part of a series of extensive restoration projects funded by the (Satanic) European Union.

 As the monks lean away from Europe, they move toward an old friend.
 Like a long-unseen pal fresh out of a deep depression, Russia’s back, baby, and less Soviet than ever.
 Of the 40,000 people who visit Mount Athos a year, as many as half are Russian.
-When Russian President Vladimir Putin visited, he received the fervent adoration of the monks, scaring the shit out of some local Greeks.
+When Russian President Vladimir Putin visited, he enjoyed the fervent adoration of the monks, scaring the shit out of some local Greeks.

 Russia’s revived presence in Mount Athos is attributable in part to a 2018 decision by the Patriarch of Constantinople (the pseudo-Pope) to grant autocephaly to the Ukrainian Orthodox Church.
 To explain in words